 Take preventative measures.

 Circumstances that may cause feelings of regret don’t need to be avoided altogether.
 Running from regret won’t help.
-Recognizing triggers gives you the opportunity to prepare beforehand for emotions that might come up.
+Recognizing triggers allows you to prepare beforehand for emotions that might come up.
 Take a deep breath.
-Plan an activity for afterwards that will distract you and keep you from that downward spiral.
+Plan an activity for afterward that will distract you and keep you from that downward spiral.

 Keep it real.

 Many birth moms I know wonder if adoption was a permanent solution to a temporary problem.
 For me and many other women I know, adoption was the best way to make those temporary problems not permanent.

 I placed because I didn’t have a good relationship with the birth father – I could never have fully separated myself from him if we had a child together.
 She would have suffered.